Simouse/lrparser/README.md

 cmake --build .
 ```

-This tool has some parts relying on pthread library (only if you are on Linux), so you may have to install it.
+This tool has some parts relying on `pthread` library (only if you are on Linux), so you may have to install it.
 Windows platform does not have this requirement.
 (Multi-threading was used for `svg` output.
-The feature was dropped but utility functions stayed in code.)
+The feature was dropped, but utility functions stayed in code.)

+The code relies on C++ STL much.
+You may consider enabling `-O2` optimization or set build variant to `Release` if possible.

 ## Resources

 I found some resources really helpful in my learning.
-I compared my results with their programs' to detect my bugs and the reasons causing the bugs.
+I compared my results with their programs' to detect my bugs and the reasons causing them.
 I didn't use their code though.

 [jsmachines](http://jsmachines.sourceforge.net/machines/) supports ll1/lr1/lalr/slr/turing, etc. It's lightweight and fast.